 - Dreaming of Things to Come: The experimental drug and treatment apparently gives Jack these sort of dreams.

-- Dying Dream: One of the alternate endings uses this, showing that Jack dies shortly after waking in the army medical tent.
+- One of the alternate endings uses this, showing that Jack dies shortly after waking in the army medical tent.
 He never returned to America to begin with, nor did he go to a mental hospital, and Jackie never existed.

 - Used partially in the actual ending, where Jack is dying from his pre-ordained trauma to the head (turns out to be from slipping in the hospital parking lot) during his last future visit/vision/whatever, where he is able to see that Jackie turns out much better with her mother alive.